ssrome/100-days-of-code/log.md

 **Today's Progress:** Working on a mini project that involves HTML, CSS and JavaScript https://twitter.com/saromsaweb/status/1105235225225900033

 **Thoughts:** Back from my travels and looked to resume work on projects.

+### Day 91: March 13, 2019

+**Today's Progress:** Working on outstanding FreeCodeCamp front end libraries projects https://twitter.com/saromsaweb/status/1105950136994287616

+**Thoughts:** Decided to resume working through some of the outstanding projects I have so I can take a step closer to finishing the certification